-NEW EXHIBIT, PROMISED LAND AS PROVING GROUND, COMING SPRING 2022
+NEW EXHIBIT, PROMISED LAND AS PROVING GROUND, COMING SUMMER 2022

 Promised Land as Proving Ground covers 500 years of African American history from pre-colonial Africa to the present day and specifically explores the development of African American faith ways and their expression through food, music and dance, and activism from traditional African religion to the African American church.

 - Head to the "Origin Cabin" located in Prairietown and explore audio-visual components that will address the origins of African American religious traditions, African cultural groups enslaved in the United States, and intra-American migratory patterns to Indiana.

 - Agricultural exhibitry will center around the importance and use of the land to African American religious practices.

 - Understand how land impacts foodways, ritual and celebratory practices.